survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 ![Patched a module successfully through HMR](images/hmr.png)

 The idea is the same with styling, React, Redux, and other technologies.
-Sometimes you may not have to implement the interface yourself even as available tooling takes care of that for you.
+Sometimes you don't have to implement the interface yourself even as available tooling takes care of that for you.

 T> That `if(module.hot)` block is eliminated entirely from the production build as minifier picks it up.
 The *Minifying* chapter delves deeper into this topic.

 ## HMR on Windows, Ubuntu, and Vagrant

-The setup may be problematic on older versions of Windows, Ubuntu, and Vagrant.
+The setup can be problematic on older versions of Windows, Ubuntu, and Vagrant.
 You can solve this through polling:

 **webpack.config.js**